Getachew0557/Computer-Vision-Based-Authentication-and-Employee-Monitoring-System-/README.md

 ## Contact

-For questions or inquiries, please contact [Getachew Getu] at getachewgetu2010gmail@gmail.com.
+For questions or inquiries the complate project, please contact [Getachew Getu] at getachewgetu2010gmail@gmail.com.